Contact InformationOffice: 1225 Dwinelle

 “Do tones have features?”
 In John Goldsmith, Elisabeth Hume & Leo Wetzels (eds), Tones and features, 50-80.
 Berlin: De Gruyter Mouton.
 (2011)

 "The Macro-Sudan Belt and Niger-Congo Reconstruction".
 In Language Dynamics and Linguistic Change 1.1-47.
 (2011).

 Hyman, Larry M. 1988.
 “The phonology of final glottal stops”.
 In Proceedings of W.E.C.O.L.
 1988, 113-130.
 California State University, Fresno.

 "Is there a right-to-left bias in vowel harmony?”
-To appear in John R. Rennison, Friedrich Neubarth & Markus A. Pochtrager (eds), Phonologica 2002 (working title).
+Was to appear in defunct collection: John R. Rennison, Friedrich Neubarth & Markus A. Pochtrager (eds), Phonologica 2002 (working title).
 Berlin: Mouton.

 "Universals of tone rules: 30 years later”.
 In Tomas Riad & Carlos Gussenhoven (eds), Tones and tunes: Studies in word and sentence prosody, 1-34.
 Berlin: Mouton de Gruyter, 2007.

 John P. Daly & L. M. Hyman.
 "On the representation of tone in Peñoles Mixtec."
 International Journal of American Linguistics 73.165-208, 2007.

 "Where’s phonology in typology?”
 Linguistic Typology 11.265-271, 2007.